Dating app: Disadvantages

-Furthermore, online dating platforms are also becoming breeding grounds for honeypots wherein attackers create fake profiles to steal user's private information, one such work studies and evaluates user's vulnerabilities of disclosing personally identifiable information (PII) in Tinder, a mobile dating app.

 An issue amplified by dating apps is a phenomenon known as 'ghosting', whereby one party in a relationship cuts off all communication with the other party without warning or explanation.
 Ghosting poses a serious problem for dating apps as it can lead to users deleting the apps.
-For this reason companies like Bumble and Badoo are cracking down on the practice with new features that make it easier for users to end chat conversations more politely.
+In response, some dating apps have introduced features aimed at facilitating more courteous conversation endings.

-Online dating is stigmatized, but it is becoming more accepted over time.
+Online dating was once stigmatized, but has become accepted over time to the point where it is now normalized in the United States.

+Perverse incentives and enshittification

+The market for dating apps has been cited as an example of enshittification.
+The conflict between the app's ostensible goal of matchmaking, and its operators' desire to convert users to the paid version of the app and retaining them as paying users indefinitely by keeping them single, providing perverse incentives that cause their effectiveness to decline over time as efforts at monetization begin to dominate.
+An analysis by OK Cupid, since taken down, attempted to quantify the statistical basis for these incentives.
+Mathematical modelling has also suggested that it is in the financial interests of app operators to offer their user base a sub-optimal experience.

 Data privacy

 Dating apps and online dating sites are often involved in cases concerning the misuse of data.
 In 2018 Grindr, the first platform for gay dating is accused to have shared data about the HIV status of its users with numerous companies.
 Grindr recognized the allegations but claimed that it was in order to optimize its platform which doesn’t convince the LGBT community.
 Grindr defended itself by sharing the data loss prevention of the company and reassuring the users with the public intervention of its CTO Scott Chen.
 In Europe, dating platforms care more and more about data legislation because of the GDPR sanctions that threatens companies with economic sanctions.

 Other personal data are sold by dating apps.
 The one that is the most bought by private companies remains the geographical information of users.
 When the user allows localization, apps record them and store them using Geographic Coordinate System.
 When a data breach happens, geographical information directly exposes users.

 As others applications, dating apps can have breaches: hackers have revealed security issues on Tinder, Coffee Meets Bagel or Adult FriendFinder for instance.
 On the last one, the data of more than 412 million users was exposed, one of the largest leak in terms of the number of accounts exposed.
 In 2016, the sharing of personal information from almost 40 million users of Ashley Madison by a group of Hackers, the "Impact Team", revealed their real name, phone number, email address, geographical position and sexual preferences.
 Ashley Madison assured their more than 35 million users that the service was totally "anonymous" and "100% discrete" but they didn't completely delete accounts when users chose to (and paid for that) or recognize that data had actually leaked in a first time.
 Some suicides have been reported after the leak.
-Taimi introduced bank-level security to become the "safest dating app" for gay people to date.